-The federal funds listed above represent the annual allocation received by Berkeley County to support the activities outlined in the PY 2023 Annual Action Plan, as well as the anticipated funding for the remainder of the Consolidated Plan (2021-2025).
-Estimates of funding are based on PY 2023 HUD CDBG funds received and it is anticipated to remain at around the same level for the period covered by this Plan.
+The federal funds listed above in this section represent the annual allocation received by Berkeley County to support the activities outlined in the PY 2024 Annual Action Plan, as well as the anticipated funding for the remainder of the Consolidated Plan (2021-2025).
+Estimates of funding are based on PY 2024 HUD CDBG and HOME funds received and it is anticipated to remain near the same level for the period covered by this Plan.